marijnh/Eloquent-JavaScript/18_http.md

 {{index "getItem method", JSON, "|| operator", "default value"}}

-The script gets its starting state from the `"Notes"` value stored in `localStorage` or, if that is missing, it creates an example state that has only a shopping list in it.
+The script gets its starting state from the `"Notes"` value stored in `localStorage` or, if that is missing, creates an example state that has only a shopping list in it.
 Reading a field that does not exist from `localStorage` will yield `null`.
 Passing `null` to `JSON.parse` will make it parse the string `"null"` and return `null`.